Introduction to the Teradata Sliding Window Merge Join

 One of a kind: DWH Pro gives you a detailed description of the Teradata sliding window merge join.
 There is almost no information available about how this join process works.
-Therefore we decided to immerse ourselves deeply on this topic and present you with our insights.
+Therefore we decided to immerse ourselves deeply in this topic and present you with our insights.

-Before explaining the details of the Teradata sliding window merge join, let me shortly repeat the join algorithms used in the traditional merge join, which lays the groundwork for the sliding window merge join.
+Before explaining the details of the Teradata sliding window merge join, let me shortly repeat the join algorithms used in the traditional merge join, laying the groundwork for the sliding window merge join.

 The Teradata Traditional Merge Join